congson95dev/nginx/README.md

 `sudo ln -s /etc/nginx/sites-available/testnginxproject.dev /etc/nginx/sites-enabled/`

-go to `fastapi_simple_app` folder

-`cd fastapi_simple_app`

-run docker compose to create 4 container which mapped to 4 port
+run docker compose to create 2 container which mapped to 2 port

 `docker compose up -d --build`

-now, go to `0.0.0.0:1111` or other ports, you will see the result
+now, go to `0.0.0.0:1000` or `0.0.0.0:2000`, you will see the result

 check if the config file valid: